Set Up A Debt Management Plan

 Business Debtline (England and Wales) – www.businessdebtline.org – 0808 808 4000

 Advice NI Business Debt Service (Northern Ireland) – www.adviceni.net/business-debtservice – 0800 083 8018

 Business Debtline (Scotland) – www.businessdebtline.org/S/Pages/default.aspx – 0800 197 6026

 Remember – “The only way you will ever permanently take control of your financial life is to dig deep and fix the root problem.”
 Suze Orman (American Financier)

 NB We try to ensure this information is correct and up to date but please let us know if errors or required changes are discovered.
 Thank you

 With plenty of advice freely available it will cost you nothing more than a little time to find out how to deal with creditors and create a debt management plan that can work for both you and your creditors.

-Since the last big financial fall out out caused by the banking crisis, creditors are more willing to work with debtors from a position of a greater understanding.
+Since the last big financial fallout caused by the banking crisis, creditors are more willing to work with debtors from a position of greater understanding.